The 20 Best Pure Red Cell Aplasia Doctors in North Korea

 Suwon, KR

-Hyun Kim practices in Suwon, Republic of Korea.
+Hyun Kim practices practicing medicine in Suwon, Republic of Korea.
 Kim is rated as an Experienced expert by MediFind in the treatment of Pure Red Cell Aplasia.
-Their top areas of expertise are Disseminated Intravascular Coagulation, Blood Clots, Seizures, Status Epilepticus, and Kidney Transplant.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Disseminated Intravascular Coagulation, Blood Clots, Seizures, Status Epilepticus, and Kidney Transplant.

 Experienced in Pure Red Cell Aplasia